aws-observability/aws-otel-java-instrumentation/README.md

 command line arguments or environment variables.
 The net result is the ability to gather telemetry data from a Java application without any code changes.

+Note: There are 2.x releases and 1.x releases.
+The 2.0 release included significant breaking changes from [OpenTelemetry Agent for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation), the details of which can be found in the [release notes](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases).
+It is recommended to use the latest 2.x release which will have the latest features and improvements.
+1.x will receive security patches for a limited time and will not include other bug fixes and enhancements.

 ## Getting Started

 Check out the [getting started documentation](https://aws-otel.github.io/docs/getting-started/java-sdk/auto-instr).